J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model6.md

-# NASA Model 6
+# Gimbal-Attachment-Ring-V2

-This is a generic description for NASA Model 6.
-Replace this text with specific details about the model as needed.
+Description for Gimbal-Attachment-Ring-V2.
+Replace with details about this part.